andrewferlitsch/Gap/docs/quick-start-guide.md

 ### 4.9 Splitting a Collection into Training and Test Data

 Batch, mini-batch and stochastic feed modes are supported.
-The percentage of data that is test (vs. training) is set by the split property, where the default is 0.2.
-Optionally, a mini-batch size is set by the minibatch property.
+The percentage of data that is test (vs. training) is set by the `split` property, where the default is 0.2.
+Optionally, a mini-batch size is set by the `minibatch` property.
 Prior to the split, the data is randomized.

-The `split()` property when called as a getter will return the training data, training labels, test data, and test labels.
+The `split` property when called as a getter will return the training data, training labels, test data, and test labels, where the data and labels are returned as numpy lists, and the labels have been one-hot encoded.

 ```python
 # Set 30% of the images in the collection to be test data